Tony Clubb

+Tony Clubb (born 12 June 1987) is an English professional rugby league coach who is the assistant coach at the Leigh Leopards in the Betfred Super League.

-Tony Clubb (born 12 June 1987) is a former English professional rugby league footballer who played as a for the Wigan Warriors in the Super League and has played for England at international level.
+He is a former professional rugby league footballer who played as a for the Wigan Warriors in the Super League and has played for England at international level.

-He is currently assistant coach at Leigh Leopards.

 He played for London under the guises of Harlequins RL and the London Broncos in the Super League.

 Background

 Clubb was born in Gravesend, Kent, England.

 London Rugby League

 He is a London Broncos club-trained player having featured in the first team from 2006 until 2013.

 Tony Clubb started his rugby career playing for his local team Gravesend at Rugby Union.
 He switched to Rugby League after London Broncos helped found the Greenwich Admirals in 2001.
 The Admirals produced several professional players including Louie McCarthy-Scarsbrook, Dave Williams and Michael Worrincy, each of who played for Greenwich, the London Broncos Academy and went on to play in the first team.

 By the time Clubb was ready to make his first team début, the London Broncos had been pushed into a kind of merger with Harlequins Rugby Union club and thus the team was called Harlequins RL by the time he played in the away fixture against the Bradford Bulls on 18 February 2006; a game which ended in a draw after the Bulls were awarded a controversial late equalizing penalty opportunity.

 Clubb was seen as very much a fill in for the first team and was thus made available for the Harlequins rugby union side in the Middlesex Sevens at Twickenham Stadium.
 He was, however, unable to play as he was called back for Harlequins RL to replace the unavailable Paul Sykes - who missed most of 2006's Super League XI - in the match against Wigan Warriors.